 11. Make Music New York: Winter Solstice Procession — Citywide

 Celebrate the winter solstice and the first day of winter at one of many free, outdoor music-making celebrations.
 For the ninth consecutive season, Make Music Winter welcomes New Yorkers to sing, play, dance and march their way across the streets, plazas and parks in twelve participatory parades across all five boroughs of the city.
 FREE

 12. December 25 at Eldridge Street— Lower East Side

 Growing up Jewish in NYC, December 25 always meant Chinese food and a movie for my family.
 But these days there are other options if you don't celebrate Christmas.
 While many Jewish cultural institutions are hosting family activities on the holiday, the bash at the Museum at Eldridge Street is the most jam-packed.
 Enjoy self-guided scavenger hunts, seasonal crafts, a menorah lighting, and a concert of Yiddish music.
 Afterward, be sure to hit the nearby Katz's Delicatessen to cap off your festivities with pastrami on rye.

-A version of this article was first published in November 2015, but it has since been updated.
-Drew Kristofik contributed additional reporting.
+A version of this article was first published in November 2015; it is updated annually.
+Ros Muggeridge contributed additional reporting.